drewwalton19216801/Butterfly/README.md

 The Sharp6502 library included with Butterfly uses a flat 64KB memory buffer, with support for hooking reads and writes at various addresses.
 This is useful for implementing other devices that need to read/write in the 6502s 16-bit address space.
 See [Sharp6502/Memory.cs](https://bitbucket.org/drewwalton19216801/butterfly-cs/src/dev/Sharp6502/Memory.cs) for more details on how that works.

 ## Building
 Run `dotnet publish` from the root repository directory to build the Butterfly emulator and supporting libraries.
-[Terminal.Gui](https://github.com/gui-cs/Terminal.Gui) and [Raylib-CsLo](https://github.com/NotNotTech/Raylib-CsLo) provide the libraries used for the Monitor interface as well as video output.
+[Terminal.Gui](https://github.com/gui-cs/Terminal.Gui) and [Raylib-CsLo](https://github.com/NotNotTech/Raylib-CsLo) provide the libraries used for the Monitor interface as well as (eventual) video output.

 ## Running
-TODO: Currently, the emulator will automatically load `rom.bin` in the same directory as the ButterflyCS executable.
+Enter the ButterflyCS directory and run `dotnet run .`, this will start the monitor and the GUI.

 ## Contributing
 Your contributions are welcome.
 Please feel free to fork this project and submit pull requests.